fmstacco/healthylife-organicshop/README.md

 ### Wireframes

-The wireframes for Healthy Life Organic Shop website were developed on [Balsamiq](https://balsamiq.com).
+The wireframes for the Healthy Life Organic Shop website were developed on [Balsamiq](https://balsamiq.com).
 They are of low fidelity as there have been modifications throughout the development of the blog.

 Please click on the links below to see the **wireframes** for large screen and mobile: